gracelang/language/spec.md

 a result `r`, `match(_)` returns a `SuccessfulMatch` object whose `result` is `r`.

-If a the parameter declaration of a matching block takes the form `_: pattern`, then the `_:` can be omitted, provided that `pattern` is is parenthesized, or is a string or numeric literal.
+If the parameter declaration of a matching block takes the form `_:pattern`, then the `_:` can be omitted, provided that `pattern` is is parenthesized, or is a string literal or a numeral.
 This rule (the *delimited argument rule*) means that the pattern can't be mistaken for a declaration of a parameter to the block.